 Skip to main content

-A 240-page hardcover about the cats who hold down New York's bodegas, with photography by Gulce Kilkis.
-Out this fall from Quarto.
+A 240-page hardcover about the cats who hold down New York's bodegas.
+Photographed by Gulce Kilkis across all five boroughs.

 Release